arthurborgesdev/unidiversity/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Unidiversity - Directory of schools, bootcamps, unversities and etc so you can achieve job market easily - Microverse HTML Capstone project
+# Unidiversity - Directory of schools, boot camps, universities and etc so you can achieve job market easily - Microverse HTML Capstone project

 > This project is the final assessment of the Microverse Casptone projects for HTML5/CSS3 module.
 It consists of building a 3-page website based on the design files from the client using web development technologies and best practices.